-What is a peak flow meter?
+What is a peak flow meter and why use one?

 - Take a deep breath, filling your lungs completely.

 - Place the mouthpiece in your mouth.
 Close your lips tightly on the peak flow meter’s mouthpiece.

 - Blast the air out as hard and as fast as possible in a single blow.